denverquane/slickshift/README.md

 ### Installation

+If you're just looking to use the Bot functionality, the easiest method is to [join the official SlickShift discord server](https://discord.gg/GDSsKcrPxp), and invoke the bot commands in there.

+But if you're looking to run/install the bot locally:

 Install Go 1.25+, then run `go build -o bot-exec cmd/server.go`.
 Then run the output `bot-exec` executable with the [Environment Variables](#environment-variables) specified below